Batman Begins (2005)

-Carmine Falcone: I know you wouldn't want the police to take a closer look at those drugs they found.
+Carmine Falcone: I know you don't want the police to take a closer look at the drugs they seized.
 And I know about your experiments with the inmates of your nuthouse.
 See, I don't go into business with a guy without finding out his dirty secrets.
 And those goons you used - I own the muscle in this town.
 Now, I've been bringing your stuff in for months, so whatever he's planning, it's big, and I want in.

 Dr. Jonathan Crane: Well, I already know what he'll say: that we should kill you.

-Carmine Falcone: Even he can't get me in here.
+Carmine Falcone: [chuckling] No, even he can't get me in here.
 Not in my town.

 Carmine Falcone: So when did the nut take over the nuthouse?

-[Crane sprays a hallucinogenic gas into Falcone's face; he begins to scream in terror as the gas takes effect: Crane's voice is altered, and the mask appears to move like a real face]
+[Crane sprays fear gas into Falcone's face; Falcone begins to scream in terror as the gas takes effect: Crane's voice is altered, and the mask appears to move like a real face]

 [Cuts to later outside Falcone's cell.
 He is still screaming]